 "Remember last February we went to Disney World?" was how we bumbled into the conversation.
 "Well, next February you'll have a baby brother or sister."
 Like others in our situation, we anticipated problems — jealousy on the part of the 7-year-old and disgust on the part of the teenager — but we were only right about the disgust.
 Since this baby was going to be a half-sibling, being half right seemed about reasonable.

 Once our son was born we were amazed by the reception.
 He was immediately adored and protected by his brother and sister.
 Overall this little person is the best thing that could have happened to our family.

 In some ways the road has been bumpy.
 My husband and I had to learn how to baby proof our marriage.
 Since he'd never raised a baby and I'd never really had help, it was a little hard to get used to.
 Our 8-year-old had to learn how to share attention, and I had a bout of postpartum anxiety.

 An Unexpected Outcome

 We're more of a family now, too.
 The older kids love their brother so much that most of the need to balance their loyalties between our house and their biological father's has disappeared.
-Our house is clearly home now, not the semantically safer "mom's house."
-After all, it's where their brother lives.
+Our house is clearly home now — after all, it's where their brother lives.